 Additional Functions of Weep Screed

-Beyond facilitating drainage, weep screed serves as a depth gauge for base coat applications, ensuring uniform thickness.
+Beyond facilitating drainage, the weep screed serves as a depth gauge for base coat applications, ensuring uniform thickness.
 It also acts as a control joint at the bottom of stucco walls, preventing the upward spread of cracks.

 Conclusion